 Worst Features: Don't work well in wind.

-These stoves are less fuel efficient than an integrated canister stove because they have no way to diffuse heat to the bottom of the pot and no wind resistance.
-For this reason it's important to choose a naturally sheltered location or a well ventilated tent vestibule when cooking with a small canister stove.
+These stoves are less fuel efficient than an integrated canister stove because they have no way to diffuse heat to the bottom of the pot and little to no wind resistance.
+For this reason, it's important to choose a naturally sheltered location or a well-ventilated tent vestibule when cooking with a small canister stove.
 The exception to this is the MSR Windpro 2.
 This design has the fuel canister remote from the burner, like a liquid fuel stove, which allows for use of a windscreen.This type of stove is fairly versatile because you can use different cookware on the burners and there is more temperature control and simmering capability.
 Most modern canister stoves are compatible with any modern self-sealing threaded fuel can, regardless of brand.
 There are typically no field repairable parts on these stoves.